 Overall progress to the degree

 While students can work and enjoy working independently, many experience a desire for feedback on their overall progress on an ongoing basis.
 This is because they lack a broader perspective on institutional expectations and disciplinary norms of progress.
 Supervisors can provide this context, while also advising on the criteria which must be met for successfully completing qualifying exams, a thesis proposal, and dissertation as well as how to balance research, writing, teaching, and other scholarly roles.
 Different students respond best to different approaches, and different supervisors will also have different styles.
 It is important to find a balance that works in the student-supervisor relationship.
-It is helpful to consider how different styles will have an effect on aspects of feedback such as:
+It is helpful to consider how different styles (see Supervisory styles) will have an effect on:

-- Amount of direction given to the student
+the amount of direction given to the student;

 Meet early on in the student’s program to discuss and clarify these expectations of what can and should be accomplished, such as how often meetings should be held, the editorial role of the supervisor, and the level of independence of the student.